Magyartanulas/magyartanulas.github.io/phrases_verb-intro.md

 *- És hol leszel holnap?*

-Lesz is the verb used as the future of van, so they are closely related.
+`Lesz` is the verb used as the future of `van`, so they are closely related.

-Notice how it says lesz*el* and not lesz*sz*, vowel harmony chips in to make it sound nicer.
+Notice how it says `leszel` and not `lessz`, vowel harmony chips in to make it sound nicer.

-We'll jump onto more verbs in future sections.
+Stay tuned for more verbs in upcoming sections!